jdavidrice/instaclone/README.md

 This application also incorporates [Cypress](https://www.cypress.io/) End-to-End testing.
 To run the built-in Cypress tests, enter "npm run e2e" into the console.
 Wait for the Cypress control panel to open, then click on each test to see it run in the browser.

+***LogRocket***
+[LogRocket](https://logrocket.com/) integration is currently on its own branch.
+It is not merged into main and therefore is not part of the deployed app.
+To allow LogRocket to work properly from localhost, use [ngrok](https://ngrok.com/).
+After `npm start`, enter `./ngrok http 3000` into the console and click on the displayed https address to use the site.
+LogRocket will record session data correctly, with images, using this technique.

 ## Image of the App

 ![Instaclone](./public/images/instaclone.png)